Bert Hinkler: Later life and career

 Hinkler is quoted as telling the Australian Prime Minister Stanley Bruce at this time: "You know, one day, people will fly by night and use the daylight for sightseeing."
 (In 1998 Australian Lang Kidby recreated this flight in a similar 1927 Avro Avian.)
 He was invited by the Speaker of the House of Representatives, Littleton Groom, to be seated on the floor of the House in recognition of his achievement.
 (The next time such an invitation was extended was in 1973, to Patrick White, who declined.)
-After visiting the principal cities of Australia and returning to England, he was awarded the Air Force Cross for the finest aerial exploit of the year.

-In 1931 came his most remarkable feat.
-Hinkler flew in a de Havilland Puss Moth from Canada to New York then non-stop to Jamaica 2400 km, then to Venezuela, Guyana, Brazil, and then across the South Atlantic to Africa; this part of the journey was done in extremely bad weather, but despite a tearing gale and practically no visibility for part of the way because of low and heavy clouds, he drifted a comparatively small distance off his course.
-From West Africa he flew to London.
-For this he was awarded the Royal Aero Club Gold Medal, the Segrave Trophy, the Johnston Memorial Prize, and the Britannia Trophy for the most meritorious flying performance of the year.
-He was also awarded his third and fourth Oswald Watt Gold Medals.
-This was the first solo flight across the South Atlantic and Hinkler was only the second person to cross the Atlantic solo, after Charles Lindbergh in 1927.